fatimaqais/clicks/README.md

 ## Wireframes

-Thw wireframes were created for this app just to create an idea of what this app will look like
+The wireframes for this project were not created as the project was structered very similarly to the code institute moments walk through project.

 ## User Stories
 Here I have listed the main user stories for a user who is not logged in, or has no account and a logged in user.
 These user stories were then tested and confirmed in the [Testing](<#testing>) section.